 - Protect your investment with 40.6mm Direct Fit Air-Tite Capsules or 40.6mm Air-Tite Coin Tubes, which hold 20 coins.

-The 1998 American Silver Eagle marked the last time in program history that the bullion and proof versions of the coin would be struck at separate mints.
-The San Francisco Mint originally struck both coins from 1986 until 1992, when the proof specimen moved to the Philadelphia Mint in 1993.
+The 1999 American Silver Eagle marked the first time since 1992 that both the bullion and proof versions of the coin were struck at the same facility.
+The San Francisco Mint struck both versions from 1986 to 1992, but the proof specimen shifted to Philadelphia starting in 1993, and was followed in 1999 by the bullion version.

 |Shipping||Free Shipping on Orders Over $99|